linkeddatacenter/kees/README.md

 A KEES system is composed by:
 - a **Knowledge Graph** that persists in the most updated Knowledge Base.
 The Knowledge Graph adopts [RDF] and provides an interface to query the Knowledge Base (e.g. a SPARQL service)
-_ Some orchestrated **software components**, that interact with the knowledge graph, ingest new data, reason about existing data and query the knowledge
+- some orchestrated **software components**, that interact with the knowledge graph, ingest new data, reason about existing data and query the knowledge

 Example of such components are: